tdx996/office_weather/README.md

 1) [Librato](https://www.librato.com) account for posting the data to.

-# installation

-0) download [Raspbian](https://www.raspberrypi.org/downloads/) and install it on the microSD
+2) download [Raspbian](https://www.raspberrypi.org/downloads/) and [install it on the microSD](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+We used [this version](https://github.com/wooga/office_weather/blob/0da94b4255494ecbcf993ec592988503c6c72629/.gitignore#L2) of raspbian.

+# installation on the raspberry

+0) Boot the raspberry with the raspbian.
+You'll need a USB-keyboard, monitor and ethernet for this initial boot.
+After overcoming the initial configuration screen, you can login into the box using ssh.

 1) install python libs
 ```